Vermiculture, Vermicomposting, and How to Do It

 Step 5: Harvesting the Compost

 After several months of vermicomposting, the worms will have converted the organic waste into nutrient-rich compost.
 Harvest the compost by removing it from the bottom of the bin where the worms have been working.
 The worms will naturally migrate.
-You can simply add these “worm casting” to your garden bed’s top layer.
-Or some people brew worm-casting tea to water their gardens, which will quickly reach the plant’s roots for immediate benefits.
+You can simply add these “worm castings” to your garden bed’s top layer.
+Some people brew worm-casting tea to water their gardens, which will quickly reach the plant’s roots for immediate benefits.
+With the Garden Tower, the water that filters to the bottom creates a leachate composed of compost drainage and minerals and nutrients that have percolated through the soil.
+It makes its own tea!

 Vermiculture is a sustainable and efficient method of composting that can be done in small spaces and has a wide range of benefits.
 It is a great option for those who want to reduce their waste and improve soil health, and it is also a fun and educational activity for children.
-If you’re interested in starting your own vermiculture project and have questions submit them to our new series “Ask an Expert.”
+If you’re interested in starting your own vermiculture project and have questions, contact us.

 author avatar